Minimal Surfaces in Hyperbolic 3-manifolds: Preliminaries

 \begin{lem} \cite[Proposition 8]{CHMR} \cite{CHMR2} Let $M$ be a complete hyperbolic $3$-manifold, and let $X=T^2\times[0,\infty)$ be a cusp in $M$.
 Let $\Sigma$ be a closed minimal surface in $M$ whose Morse index is bounded below by $k$.
 Then, there exists $C_X(k)>0$ such that $\Sigma\cap X\subset T^2\times[0, C_X(k)]$. \end{lem}

-Note that all the surfaces we are going to construct in this paper will be stable except where we use Corollary \ref{minmaxcor} where we have a index bound.
+Note that all the surfaces we construct in this paper will be stable except where we use Corollary \ref{minmaxcor} where we have a index bound.
 Therefore, the lemma above will suffice for our purposes.
 For different versions of the lemma above, see also \cite[Theorem 5.9]{HW2} and \cite[Lemma 2.5]{Ha}.

-On the other hand, we have a similar result for Margulis Tubes near short geodesics.
-The following lemma states that area minimizing surfaces cannot get very close to the short curves because of the structure of Margulis tubes.
-Note that in this lemma, "$\Sigma$ does not link $\gamma$" means that $\Sigma$ and $\gamma$ have representatives $\Sigma',\gamma'$ in their homotopy class so that $\Sigma'\cap \gamma'=\emptyset$.